Odds are stacked against Hungary’s opposition in high-stakes elections

 Observers in Hungary are dumbstruck by the pervasive presence of pro-government campaigns.
 Professor Jennifer McCoy of Georgia University, who studies authoritarian regimes, said Fidesz’s control of the public media was astonishing, in particular the way Marki-Zay had been only allowed one five-minute slot on state TV.
 “That was frankly shocking,” said McCoy.
 I’ve never seen anything like that.”

 Pro-government forces have spent almost eight times as much on public billboards as the opposition.
-Fidesz has violated the spending cap of HUF1.8bn almost with its billboard ads worth HUF1.4bn, according to data from local NGOs.
+Fidesz has violated the spending cap of HUF1.18bn almost with its billboard ads worth HUF1.4bn, according to data from local NGOs.
 The government and Fidesz have spent HUF3bn on outdoor ads in March.
 The opposition is lagging behind with HUF390mn.

 State billboards about the war in Ukraine or the simultaneous referendum on LMBTQ issues are also in effect propaganda for Fidesz.
 Hungary’s poor campaign finance regulation also doesn’t deal with third-party actors, a tactic used by Fidesz to circumvent what are already vague rules.